Bush, Board among key injuries in NFL’s Week 6

 Bush, who had not missed a defensive snap all season, injured his left knee in the second quarter when he took an awkward step while attempting to break up a pass.

+“Devin is a great player,” Steelers outside linebacker Bud Dupree said.
+“He’s one of the most underrated guys on the team, one of the fastest guys on the team, so anytime you lose somebody like that, it’s a big blow.
+But (Robert) Spillane came in and did well.
+He communicated well.
+Prayers up for Devin as he goes through recovery.”

-Board was carted off the field and taken to a hospital after he was hit by safety Deshazor Evertt while trying to catch a low pass on a crossing pattern in the third quarter of New York’s 20-19 win.
+Board was carted off the field and taken to a hospital after he was hit by safety Deshazor Everett while trying to catch a low pass on a crossing pattern in the third quarter of New York’s 20-19 win.

 Earlier, Everett was whistled for a personal foul for a late hit on quarterback Daniel Jones following a third-down scramble.